canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps.md

 This is not an exhaustive list.
 There may be other toolkits that can work with Wayland but we know these work with Mir.

 Native support for Wayland the simplest case, as the application can talk to Mir directly.
-You can omit the later sections that deal with Xwayland setup.

 ### No Wayland support